Database Matching Under Noisy Synchronization Errors: Proof of Lemma

 \section{Proof of Lemma~\ref{lem:histogram}}

-First, observe that from~\cite[Theorem 3]{burke1958markovian} and \eqref{eq:markovtransitionmatrix}, the rows of the collapsed database $\tilde{\mathbf{D}}^{(1)}$ become \emph{i.i.d.} first-order stationary binary Markov chains, with the following probability transition matrix and stationary distribution: \iftoggle{singlecolumn}{
+First, observe that from~\cite[Theorem 3]{burke1958markovian} and the specific Markov structure given in Definition~\ref{defn:markovdb}, the rows of the collapsed database $\tilde{\mathbf{X}}$ become \emph{i.i.d.} first-order stationary binary Markov chains, with the following probability transition matrix and stationary distribution: \iftoggle{singlecolumn}{

 }{

 }

 For brevity, we let ${\mu_n\triangleq \Pr(\exists i,j\in [n],\: i\neq j,\tilde{{H}}^{(1)}_{i}=\tilde{{H}}^{(1)}_j)}$.
 Next, from the union bound, we obtain \iftoggle{singlecolumn}{